Visit the Stockholm Christmas markets.

 2. Pick up some julskinka or Christmas ham.

 an especially consumed food during the holiday season is this.
-The ham is typically cooked with a crust of breadcrumbs and mustard and served chilled and different mustard.
+The ham is typically cooked with a crust of breadcrumbs and mustard and served chilled and different mustards.

 3. Take in the town’s Christmas displays.